nasa/cumulus/example/README.md

 The `parallel` directory holds tests that can be run in parallel.

-All other tests in the spec directory will be run in serial.
+All other tests in the spec directory will be located in the `serial` directory and will be run in serial.

 To run all tests outside of standalone, run `DEPLOYMENT=<name-of-your-deployment> npm test` in this directory.
 The parallel tests will be run in parallel locally and on CI.